 - In the past, Native Americans used turquoise as a love charm.
 A woman receiving a piece of turquoise jewellery from a man was accepted as a form of a proposal.

 - Turquoise was declared as the ‘official gem’ of New Mexico in 1967 and that of Arizona in 1974.

 - The gemstone is largely found and mined in Tibet, Iran, China, Africa, Mexico, Russia, Brazil, Chile, Egypt, Australia and America.

-- No one Turquoise will have the same color throughout its life.
-The change in the color symbolizes the life from birth to death.
-It is also believed that the stone changes its color when it wants to alert its wearer of a danger.
+- No one Turquoise will have the same colour throughout its life.
+The change in the colour symbolizes life from birth to death.
+It is also believed that the stone changes its colour when it wants to alert its wearer of danger.